Conditional schemas

 Schema shows as “Unavailable”

-• Contact support if the connection was previously established but schema remains unavailable
+• Contact support if the connection is established but schema remains unavailable